moonscreens/intro-example-threejs/README.md

 Before you start, you should have [NodeJS](https://nodejs.org/en/) installed.
 ```
 npm install
-npm run start
+npm run dev
 ```

-After running `start`, open [localhost:5173](http://localhost:5173/).
+After running `dev`, open [localhost:5173](http://localhost:5173/).
 The page should automatically refresh when you make a change.

 # Building & Deploying
 ```